 Hack 3 – Champions are essential

-Have you ever wondered why all your ideas and decisions as a business owners get actioned.
+Have you ever wondered why all your ideas and decisions as a business owner get actioned?
 Generally, it is because you are the champion.

-But when managers champion their own ideas, we want to avoid people worrying about the onerous aspect of responsibility, and what happens if things go wrong.
-Or when they head up a project, we want staff to be transparent if they are unsure of its merits or have some doubt about it.
+But when managers champion their own ideas, we want to avoid staff worrying about the onerous aspect of responsibility, and what happens if things go wrong.
+When they head up a project, we want staff to be transparent if they are unsure of its merits or have some doubt.

 Having a structure, such as set out above in Hack #2, gives the team a process to work within, and you as business owner can have confidence in the structure.
-You can more easily stress test the parameters and make sure meetings are on track.
-If you are managing the project as the champion, the structure gives you a process to communicate to the owner and your team about each aspect.
-Your responsibility then aligns with managing the process and asking the right questions rather than managing the fear of failure.
+This means you can more easily stress test the parameters, and make sure meetings are on track.
+If you are championing the project as the manager, the structure gives you a process to communicate to the owner and your team about each aspect.
+Your responsibility then aligns with managing the process and asking the right questions, rather than managing the fear of failure.

 The power of structured meetings with purpose.